ctgjdw/kube-virtualboxes/README.md

 - `Kubernetes` (>=`1.24.0`): Tested on this version
 - \>= 2 CPUs and >= 2 GB RAM per node (configurable in `Vagrantfile`)
 - Each node must have a unique **private IP** and **hostname** on the `VirtualBox` host network. (configurable in `Vagrantfile` under the key `config.vm.network` and `config.vm.provision` respectively)
-- The K8s cluster uses the [Flannel](https://github.com/flannel-io/flannel) as a node networking solution.
+- The K8s cluster uses the [Calico](https://projectcalico.docs.tigera.io/getting-started/kubernetes/self-managed-onprem/onpremises#install-calico) as a node networking solution.

-> Take note of [Using Vagrant with Flannel](https://github.com/flannel-io/flannel/blob/master/Documentation/troubleshooting.md#vagrant), where the CNI might not work due to vagrant's multiple network iface.
-This is resolved by adding an additional arg for the flannel image in `kube-master/manifests/flannel-cni.yml`.

 ## Usage